Global search

 Average Hours

-The loss assessment formula sets the Average Hours of Unrostered Unpaid Overtime worked per junior medical officer per fortnight as 9.48 hours during the Claim Period.
+The Loss Assessment Formula sets the Average Hours of unpaid, Unrostered Overtime worked per junior medical officer per fortnight as 9.48 hours during the Claim Period.
 This has been calculated based on evidence gathered during the investigation and running of the Class Action.

 It is important to note that 9.48 hours is an estimate.
 The precise hourly entitlement of each Participating Group Member cannot be quantified because: